AmirKatorza/CloudHealth_Accounts_Registration/README.md

 - Only processes accounts with status 'UNKNOWN' or 'RED'
 - Automatically excludes consolidated billing accounts
 - Useful for focusing on problematic accounts that need attention

+#### Option 3: De-register Accounts
+- Processes ALL accounts in CloudHealth (including consolidated billing)
+- Uses hardcoded role name "CLDZE-CloudHealth_Role_XXX"
+- Includes payer accounts in the process
+- Useful for bulk de-registration of accounts

 ### Script Behavior